SenseNet/sncom-resources/_posts/2016-02-18-3-things-you-will-love-in-sense-net-smartphone-app.md

 ---
 title: "3 things you will love in Sense/Net smartphone app"
 author: csaba8472
+image: "/img/posts/iphone6-2.png"
 tags: [mobile, app, ios, android]
 ---

-Sense/Net has always been an innovative and open-minded company, with focus on the latest-greatest things
+Sense/Net has always been an innovative and open-minded company, with focus on the latest-greatest things.
+That’s why we decided to start working on a mobile app which makes our users' life easier.

 ---